Arizona Public Radio | Your Source for NPR News

 If passed, it would sell off more than 160 million acres of public land controlled by the Bureau of Land Management in 11 western states, including Arizona.

-Like the previous plan, the effort excludes national parks and monuments along with wilderness and other areas with additional federal protections.
+Like the previous plan, the effort excludes national parks and monuments, as well as wilderness and other areas with additional federal protections.

 The proposal has raised an outcry across the political spectrum, including from hunters, anglers, and environmental groups.